Maleick/byvalver/assets/docs/EXPANSION_SUMMARY.md

 ### Backward Compatibility
 - ✅ All existing functionality preserved
 - ✅ Default behavior unchanged (null-only)
-- ✅ Existing `--bad-chars` option works as before
+- ✅ Existing `--bad-bytes` option works as before
 - ✅ No breaking changes to API or CLI

 ### Forward Compatibility